 It is the policy of the Village of Morton to provide equality of opportunity to every individual, not only in employment, but in access to Village services, public accommodations, housing, and financial credit within the corporate limits of the Village of Morton.
-All Village employees are to take appropriate, lawful measures to insure equality of opportunity for all of the Village's residents and individuals doing business within the community without regard to race, color, religion, sex, gender, national origin, ancestry, age, marital or familial status, sexual orientation, military status, unfavorable discharge from military service, arrest record, order of protection status, or physical or mental disability or handicap, or registered qualifying patient status under the Compassionate Use of Medical Cannabis Pilot Program Act.
+The Village provides equal employment opportunity with respect to all terms and conditions of employment and prohibits discrimination and harassment on the basis of race, color, religion, creed, sex, gender identity, gender expression, genetic information, national origin, ancestry, age, marital or familial status, sexual orientation, medical or common conditions relating to pregnancy and childbirth, military status, unfavorable discharge from military service, arrest record, conviction record, order of protection status, physical or mental disability or handicap, registered qualifying patient status under the Compassionate Use of Medical Cannabis Pilot Program Act, traits associated with race, such as hair texture or protective styles such as braids, twists, or locks, and on any other classification protected by law.